schuerg/docker-swarm-vagrant/README.md

 # docker-swarm-vagrant

+*Firing up a docker swarm cluster with one command!*

 This project aims to be a simple and fast solution to create and configure a whole [Docker Swarm cluster](https://docs.docker.com/engine/swarm/). without user interaction as several virtual machines.